vertica/VerticaPy/README.md

 ```
 Enjoy!

-## Help an Support
+## Help and Support

 ### Contributing

-For a short guide on contribution standards, see <a href='https://github.com/vertica/VerticaPy/blob/master/CONTRIBUTING.md'>CONTRIBUTING.md</a>
+For a short guide on contribution standards, see <a href='https://github.com/vertica/VerticaPy/blob/master/CONTRIBUTING.md'>CONTRIBUTING.md</a>.

 ### Communication